goreleaser/goreleaser/www/docs/limitations/cgo.md

 [This cookbook](/cookbooks/cgo-and-crosscompiling/) contains more information.

-Tools like `xgo` are not natively supported, and we make no promises about whether or how well they work withing GoReleaser or not.
+Tools like `xgo` are not natively supported, and we make no promises about whether or how well they work within GoReleaser or not.